 115 Update per SEC Form 17-C filed with the SEC on June 25, 2014.
 116 Update per SEC Form 17-C filed with the SEC on May 10, 2017.
-117 With updates highlighted per Committee Charters approved by the Board on August 9, 2017, as reported in SEC Form 17-C filed with the SEC on August 10, 2017.

-(v) The Board shall create a Related Party Transactions Committee, which is tasked with reviewing all material related party transactions of the Company. (vi) The Board shall create a Board Risk Oversight Committee (BROC), which shall be responsible for the development of, and oversight of the Company's Enterprise Risk Management (ERM) system to ensure its functionality and effectiveness. (vii) The Board shall create a Corporate Governance (CG) Committee in place of the Nomination and Hearing Committee and Executive Compensation Committee, which shall exercise the functions previously held by the said Committees.
-The CG Committee is also tasked with ensuring compliance with and proper observance of corporate governance principles and practices. (viii) The Company shall consider having a separate risk management function to identify, assess and monitor key risk exposures vis-à-vis the Company's objectives.
-The ERM system of the Company is to be managed by a Chief Risk Officer, in coordination with the BROC. (ix) The Company shall have a clear and focused policy on the disclosure of non-financial information, with emphasis on the management of economic, environmental, social and governance issues of its business, which underpin sustainability.
+sufficient time to fully prepare for meetings, challenge Management's proposals and views, and oversee the long-term strategy of the Company. (iv) The Board shall designate a strong lead ID in order to prevent abuse of power and potential conflict of interest.
+Among the functions of the lead ID are to serve as intermediary between the Chairman and the other directors, to convene and chair meetings of the nonexecutive directors, and to contribute to the performance evaluation of the Chairman. (v) The Board shall create a Related Party Transactions Committee, which is tasked with reviewing all material related party transactions of the Company. (vi) The Board shall create a Board Risk Oversight Committee (BROC), which shall be responsible for the development of, and oversight of the Company's Enterprise Risk Management (ERM) system to ensure its functionality and effectiveness. (vii) The Board shall create a Corporate Governance (CG) Committee in place of the Nomination and Hearing Committee and Executive Compensation Committee, which shall exercise the functions previously held by the said Committees.
+The CG Committee is also tasked with ensuring compliance with and proper observance of corporate governance principles and practices. (viii) The Company shall consider having a separate risk management function to membership and qualifications, structure and operations, duties and responsibilities, reporting process and performance evaluation of the said Committees, as the case may be, and the procedures which shall guide the conduct of its functions.